nullivex/ah-wiki/examples/Examples:-Actions.md

 **[randomNumber](https://github.com/evantahler/actionHero/blob/master/actions/randomNumber.js)**: This example shows how to craft a simple action with no input, but to respond differently to clients based on their HTTP method (if it exists)

-**[say](https://github.com/evantahler/actionHero/blob/master/actions/say.js)**: This action shows how it is possible to use the chatRoom features of actionHero such that a web client can broadcast a message to all persistently connected clients (TCP and webSockets)
+**[say](https://github.com/evantahler/actionHero/blob/master/actions/chat.js)**: This action shows how it is possible to use the chatRoom features of actionHero such that a web client can broadcast a message to all persistently connected clients, and use the other chatRoom methods

-**[status](https://github.com/evantahler/actionHero/blob/master/actions/status)**: This action will render some statistics about this actionHero node, and all nodes in the cluster.
+**[status](https://github.com/evantahler/actionHero/blob/master/actions/status.js)**: This action will render some statistics about this actionHero node, and all nodes in the cluster.
 Useful for health checks.

 ## Other example Actions